The Founder’s Journey:

 The Flagship Projects were born.

-One of those lingering barriers centered around something I’d been thinking a great deal about: What if everyone had the resources to create on their own terms?
+One of those lingering barriers centered around something I’d been thinking a great deal about: What if everyone were empowered to create on their own terms?

-I know what it’s like when creation is the only thing keeping you afloat.
+I know what it’s like when independent creation is the only thing keeping you vertical.
 I’ve lived it.
-And I’ll never forget how much it can mean when the rest of your life is falling apart.
+I still am.
+I’ll never forget how much it can mean when the rest of your life is falling apart around you.
 I know what it’s like to feel trapped, to struggle with an uncertain future, and to find stability in making something from your heart.
-I also knew what it was like not to have the financial flexibility, or even luxury, to pursue those hobbies.
+I also know what it’s like not to have the financial flexibility, or even luxury, to pursue those hobbies.

-But I firmly believe that it’s critically important for everyone to pursue a constructive outlet.
-Without that, people naturally default to the destructive.
+But I firmly believe that it’s critically essential to pursue a constructive outlet proactively.
+Otherwise, it’s human nature to default to the destructive.

-I remembered what that dusty little workshop did for me, and I wanted to give others the same chance to breathe.
+I remember what that dusty little workshop did for me, and I want to give others the same chance to breathe.
 That led to the foundation of the Create Something Initiative, a way to provide more people with an opportunity to build, create, compose, and otherwise hone their craft regardless of their financial situation.

 And the more I built, the clearer it became: